visgl/loaders.gl/modules/crypto/docs/api-reference/crypto-hash-transform.md

 #### `CryptoHashTransform.hashSync(data: ArrayBuffer, options?: object): string`

-- `options.CryptoJS` needs to be supplied with the CryptoJS library
+- `options.modules.CryptoJS` the CryptoJS library needs to be supplied by the application.

+## Remarks

+- This transform supports streaming hashing.